-As shown in Table 1, the Commission experienced an increase in cash and cash equivalents in FYE 2023.
-This is mostly due to overall revenues exceeding expenditures, primarily driven by less than budgeted legal services costs, overall cumulative savings in various operational and personnel costs, and the budgeted cash funding into the Pension/OPEB reserve account.
+As shown in Table 1, the Commission experienced an increase in cash and cash equivalents in FYE 2024.
+This is mostly due to overall revenues exceeding expenditures, primarily driven by significant increase in investment earnings, and overall cumulative savings in various operational and personnel costs, and the budgeted cash funding into the Pension/OPEB reserve account.
 The Commission's continued efforts to bolster reserves, which are contained within the cash and equivalents asset listing, has been maintained and comprises the significant majority of the cash and equivalents assets.
-The significant increase in Deferred Outflow of Resources, driven mostly by the Pension/OPEB actuarial calculation, is primarily based on actuarially determined estimates, and fluctuates annually.
+The Deferred Outflow of Resources remained steady as compared to FYE 2023 is driven mostly by the Pension/OPEB actuarial calculation, and is primarily based on actuarially determined estimates which can fluctuate annually.

-Regarding liabilities, long-term (non-current) liabilities comprise approximately 84 percent of the Commission's total liabilities.
+Regarding liabilities, long-term (non-current) liabilities comprise approximately 93 percent of the Commission's total liabilities.
 The significant majority of long-term liabilities are pension and OPEB related.
 (See further discussion for Table 4 following).
 Net pension liability can fluctuate significantly from year to year depending on the value of the retirement system's assets, discount rate, actuarial factors, and LAFCO's proportionate share of the retirement pool.
-For the period FYE 2022 to FYE 2023, the net pension liability increased by approximately \$827,432 (181 percent) to \$1,283,749, while OPEB liability, subject to similar calculations as the pension liability, decreased by approximately \$14,167 (26 percent).
-Due primarily to the increase in related pension liabilities, the Commission has retained an increased, however slightly negative net position of approximately (\$70,258).
-Although the negative net position has increased, the agency remains in a solid financial position noting the increase of cash and investments and continued retention of significant reserves which is discussed later.
+For the period FYE 2023 to FYE 2024, the net pension liability increased by approximately \$109,946 (8.5 percent) while OPEB liability, subject to similar calculations as the pension liability, increased by approximately \$19,835 (50.3 percent).

+However, although pension liabilities and OPEB liabilities increased, the Commission has retained a positive overall Net Position of approximately \$69,115, reversing the previous negative Net Position.
+This is primarily due to the increase in net cash and investment assets, and reduced expenditures.
+Overall, the agency remains in a solid financial position noting the increase of cash and investments and continued retention of significant reserves which is discussed later.